kodecocodes/vt_android_mvvm/v1/for_instructor/10-challenge-view-model.markdown

 # Android MVVM
 # 10 - Challenge: View Model

+## [Slide - Challenge]

-Your next challenge is to pu all you've learned so far together to build a view model for the app's first screen that should show the list of all creatures in the repository.
+Your next challenge is to put all you've learned so far together to build a view model for the app's first screen that should show the list of all creatures in the repository.

 AllCreaturesActivity is setup already with a RecyclerView and adapter.
 You'll need to update the view holder in CreatureAdapter, used for the rows of the RecyclerView, to display the data for each creature.